Existence of at least $k$ solutions to a fractional $p$-Kirchhoff problem involving singularity and critical exponent: Preliminaries and Weak Formulations

-Observe that the existence of solution through the usual variational techniques is restricted to the problems with singular term and critical Sobolev exponent where the former restricts the differentiability of $J_{\lambda}$ and the later causes the lack of compact embedding (refer Lemma \ref{embedding}).
+Observe that because of the presence of a singular term, the functional $J_{\lambda}$ is not differentiable in $X_0$.
+Also, the critical Sobolev nonlinearity causes the lack of compact embedding (refer Lemma \ref{embedding}).
 Hence we will use a cut-off technique to accomplish our goal.
-Precisely, we will first construct a $C^1$ functional $I_{\lambda}$ such that the critical points of both the functionals $J_{\lambda}$ and $I_{\lambda}$ coincides.
-Then on applying the concentration compactness principle, we will obtain a certain range of {\it energy} for the functional to satisfy the Palais Smale condition.
+Precisely, we will first construct a $C^1$ functional $I_{\lambda}$ such that the critical points of both $J_{\lambda}$ and $I_{\lambda}$ coincides whenever the norms of the critical points are sufficiently small.
+Then on applying the concentration compactness principle, we will obtain a certain range of {\it energy} for the functional to satisfy the Palais-Smale condition.
 Finally, by using the Kajikiya's symmetric mountain pass theorem \cite{Kajikiya2005} the existence of $k$ solutions will be achieved.
-One can prove the G\^{a}teaux differentiability of $J_{\lambda}$ with a slight modification of cf.\cite[Lemma 6.2]{Saoudi2019}.\\ Let us now consider the singular PDE
+One can prove the G\^{a}teaux differentiability of $J_{\lambda}$ with a slight modification of cf.\cite[Lemma 6.2]{Saoudi2019}.